// Reference

 • Album — the album or release name.
 Leave blank if not applicable.

 • URL — the track URL on the source platform.
-Required for import — TrackDen uses the URL to identify the platform and pull metadata (price, art, BPM, etc.).
+Required — TrackDen uses the URL to identify the platform and pull metadata (price, art, BPM, etc.).

 Example